yangyutu/llm_book.github.io/_sources/docs/chapter_training/alignment.md

 ## Motivation and Overview

 The objective function in LLM pretraining is predicting the next token in the training corpus.
-When the trained model is properly and carefully prompted as demonstration (i.e., in-context learning as in {ref}`content:chapter_foundation:GPT_series:GPT_3`), the model can largely accomplish useful tasks by following these demonstrations.
+When the trained model is properly and carefully prompted with demonstrations (i.e., in-context learning as in {ref}`content:chapter_foundation:GPT_series:GPT_3`), the model can largely accomplish useful tasks by following these demonstrations.
 However, these model can often generate un-desired outputs, including un-factual content, biased and harmful text, or simply do not follow the instructions in the prompt.

 This is because the pretraining task of *predicting the next token* is inherently different from the objective of training an LLM to be an instruction-following assistant that avoids generating unintended text.
 Although **instruction tuning data** ({ref}`chapter_training_sec_LLM_finetuning`), which are (prompt, completion) pairs, can expose the LLM to what humans like to see for given prompts, it is often not enough to prevent model from producing unintended texts.
 Instead, we need a training methodology to **explicitly reward the model when it is well-behaved and penalize the model when it is mis-behaved**.
 Training the model to learn the human preference using rewards and penalities are the core of LLM alignment and preference learning.
 The pioneering approach is using reinforcement learning via the PPO algorithm {cite:p}`ouyang2022traininglanguagemodelsfollow`.